Chapter 7: Game Night Rules Part Two

 GM

-I rolled my obsidian die.
-It rang in the tray briefly, then landed on the perfect combination.
+This time, I rolled an obsidian die.
+It rang in the tray briefly, then landed on the perfect roll.
 Weird Nikki sat quietly.
-I could tell her story gears were turning.

 GM